 L.A.’s top gift shops

-Indie retailer Poketo has opened up an outpost at the Line Hotel in Koreatown.
-Diehard Angelenos familiar with their former store in the Downtown Arts District can find more of the same well-curated arts and crafts and other eclectic goods, handpicked by the store's owners, husband-and-wife team Ted Vadakan and Angie Myung.
+After leaving its original Arts District digs behind, indie retailer Poketo has opened up an outpost at the Line Hotel in Koreatown—and now at ROW DTLA, Platform and in Little Tokyo.
+Find well-curated arts and crafts and other eclectic goods, handpicked by the store’s owners, husband-and-wife team Ted Vadakan and Angie Myung.
 Guests of the hotel with discerning tastes can pick up L.A.-themed gifts, most likely designed and made by homegrown talents, before jetting off home at what may be the best hotel gift shop.

 A symbol of longevity in Japan, the tortoise is the theme for this lovely little store that showcases traditional Japanese crafts and items designed to last.
 The stock normally includes cast-iron ornaments and recycled glassware.
 There’s a sister store, Tortoise, just down the block.

 Run by and named after British expat Andy Griffith and L.A. style journalist Rose Apodaca, A+R offers a super-fresh selection of desirable designer goodies: mostly homewares, alongside a few other gift ideas (books, artworks and other chic novelties).
 Goods are sourced from around the world, making it a good place to find something unusual.

 Synonymous with midcentury design, Heath Ceramics is a California institution for home décor.
 Established by Edith Heath—whose original works are displayed in LACMA—the L.A. branch offers iconic pieces for every room in the house.